 - I’m a big fan of using a digital thermometer to check for when foods are cooked or heated to perfection.
 When reheating Loaded Turkey Sloppy Joe Stuffed Potatoes, the internal temperature should be about 150 degrees F.

-Recent videos ~ loaded turkey sloppy joe stuffed potatoes
+my videos ~ loaded turkey sloppy joe stuffed baked potatoes

 Other family favorite dinners